 All this and we’re trying to just keep them alive through the toddler and teenage years.

-Conversations on doubt are a constant friend when chatting with new homeschooling mothers because they want the more senior of us to show them the ropes, quell their certainties and fears.
+Conversations on doubt are a constant friend when chatting with new homeschooling mothers because they want the more senior of us to show them the ropes, and quell their certainties and fears.

 Not following the grain of the culture would naturally make anyone question themselves.
 You don’t need to have a constant stream of questions on homeschool socialization and academics to encourage your uncertainties.
 (Although, a constant dribble of outsider worries manifested in helpful questions does assist the homeschooler in fueling doubt.)